smit5490/sparkify-customer-retention/README.md

 # Customer Retention Modeling using Spark, SHAP, and Streamlit

-## Project Definition
+## Project Overview
-One major challenge with a subscription-based service is retaining customers.
-A fictitious digital music company, Sparkify, is looking to implement a customer retention strategy to reduce churn.
+One major challenge of a subscription-based service is retaining customers.
+A fictitious digital music company, Sparkify, wants to implement a customer retention strategy to reduce churn.
 Customers use their platform to stream music using either a free or paid subscription.
-Their data engineering team has set-up user monitoring logs that tracks how customers use their platform.
-Sparkify would like to explore the use of these logs to determine if they can predict which customers are likely to cancel their service, and why.
+Their data engineering team has set-up user monitoring logs that tracks how customers interact with their platform.
+Every time a new song plays, a customer clicks the web page, or thumbs-up a song, etc., a log entry is created.

-## Project Deliverable
-The goal of this project is to build and select a machine learning model model with the highest f1-score.
-Using this model, create an application to identify high risk customers and provide insights into what contributes to their elevated risk risk.
+### Problem Statement
+Sparkify would like to use their customer logs to model customer behavior and determine which active customer have a high likelihood of churn (e.g. cancelling their account).
+Furthermore, the business would like to understand what customer usage patterns contribute most to their elevated level of risk.
+All of this should be displayed in an easy to use web application.

+### Metrics
+The model with the highest average precision on the test will be selected and used as a basis to predict customer churn and as an input to calculate SHAP values for each customer.
+The decision to focus on precision is due to the moderate class imbalance in the target feature.
+The prediction combined with the model explainability provided by SHAP will give the business insight into what is driving the model's predictions.

-### Set-Up & Installation
+## Set-Up & Installation

 For local installations (e.g. on a laptop), create a clean virtual environment using Python 3.8.
 Once your virtual environment is created, use pip to install the package requirements:

 ```bash